Q: How much does FLEX cost for me?

 Q: How do I apply?

 A: There is no application process.
-All incoming freshmen and WOLBI transfer students, beginning with Fall 2014 enrollment, are automatically awarded FLEX.
+All incoming, on-campus freshmen who are enrolled in a bachelors degree program, and WOLBI transfer students, are automatically awarded FLEX.

 Q: How is this different than Federal Income-Based Repayment Programs (such as “IBR”)?